Party Roles and Composition in DnD 5e

 Good Striker Classes

 Many classes are good at this.
 On the martial side, Barbarians, Fighters, Paladins, Rangers, and Rogues are all good at this, but Monks do a decent job as well.
-For spellcasters, Sorcerers, Warlocks, and Wizards are great Strikers, with Warlocks in particular excelling at the role due to their Eldritch Blast cantrip, which allows them to save their spell slots for other purposes.
+For spellcasters, Sorcerers, Warlocks, and Wizards are great Strikers, with Warlocks excelling at the role due to their Eldritch Blast cantrip, which allows them to save their spell slots for other purposes.

 Workarounds for Not Having a Striker